jhkiehna/sound-board/README.md

 # Sound Board

-This project is intended to be an api to allow users to create a sound board
+This is play project.
+It is intended to be an API to allow users to create a sound board.
+The frontend React app is a WIP.

 ## Init